 - Interior material and grain selection methodology for assessing scratch/mar quality performance.
 Funded by: Ford Motor Company Grant 2015 from (2015 to 2017)

 - Testing and Mathematical Modelling service of creep performance of Polypropylene material used in Ford Bumper Fascia's and Grilles.
-Funded by: Ford Motor Company of Australia Limited Grant from (2015 to 2016)
+Funded by: Ford Motor Company Grant 2015 from (2015 to 2016)

 - Investigation of recycled polyethylene terephthalate (PET) and related recycling technologies for manufacture of carbonated soft drink bottles.
 Funded by: AECM Postgrad Scholarship from (2000 to 2002)

 3 PhD Completions and 2 Masters by Research Completions3 PhD Current Supervisions